 Maggie and Emerson were married on 23rd July 2022 at Leicester registry office then Scraptoft Hill Farm, Leicester.
 ‘It was a beautiful wildflower meadow on a farm.
 Nothing there – a blank canvas for us to do what we wanted.
 They had a campsite so friends and family could all stay onsite!
 We had approximately 160 guests, it took about 2 years to plan.
 We were supposed to get married in 2021 but COVID prevented that!’

 How they met

-We had been together 4 years when we got married
+We met at a friends wedding in 2008 so had been together for 14 years when we married.

 Where did you splurge and where did you save?

 Splurged on food and a decent photographer.
 Saved on hair, make up and dress!

 How did you choose your photographer?

 Recommended by a good friend but I had a good look at Sally’s website and loved her photos – relaxed, informal and capturing the vibe!